Sun-dried Tomato Tahini Pasta

 For a vegan option, you can use a chickpea based pasta to up the protein content, but the sauce has lots of protein on it’s own thanks to the tahini!

-Yes!
-This pasta will keep in the fridge for about 3 days.
-I suggest heating it up on the stove with a splash of oil or veggie broth to help it get nice and creamy again.
+Once prepared, this recipe will keep in the fridge for about 3 days.
+I suggest heating it up on the stove with a splash of oil or veggie broth to help it get nice and creamy again, but you can also just microwave it until warm.

-I have not tried freezing this vegan pasta, but I do think it would work ok.
+I have not tried freezing this pasta, but I do think it would work well.
 Just let it cool completely, then transfer to smaller freezer safe containers (so you only have to defrost what’s needed) and freeze for up to 2 months.
+Thaw, then reheat on the stove.

 If you want more recipes straight to your inbox, be sure to subscribe to my email list!
 As always, don’t forget to leave a rating and review and let me know how this recipe turned out!